 Laboratory genetic counselors: Alexander Ing, MS CGC, Casey Brew, MS CGC

 An in-house team of bioinformaticians directed by Sabah Kadri, PhD, processes the high complexity next generation sequencing data generated by the Molecular Diagnostics laboratory.
+This group has expertise in variant calling (germline and somatic), RNA sequencing and statistical genetics.

 Our center is dedicated to providing the most advanced, highest quality genetic testing services and working with our institution to best meet the needs of our clinicians in a constantly changing field.
 We welcome opportunities to collaborate on research projects or development of additional tests.
 Please contact us at firstname.lastname@example.org